uabrc/uabrc.github.io/docs/account/xias/3_guest_create_xias_account.md

     ![Screenshot of the first email from UAB Identity Management](_img/xias_guest_001.png)

     <!-- markdownlint-disable MD046 -->
-    ??? note "Contents of the first email from UserServices@uab.edu"
+    ??? note "Contents of the first email from UAB Identity Management"

         > Subject: UAB online resource access
         >